-All PSAP's and Emergency departments should have constant monitoring of the EMResource screen.
-The EMS provider will continue to use their current local PSAP's for communication and patient destination decisions.
-Once all HOSPITALS in a region are on divert, the PSAP will open the EMResource screen under the "view" tab.
-The Hospital Resource Board will continually and automatically sort facilities within a region and list the "next up hospital" on the top of the list for that region.
+After the hospital ED load leveling process is begun, all EMS providers, dispatch centers and Emergency departments should have constant monitoring of the EMResource screen.
+As per local protocol, the EMS provider may continue to use their current local dispatch centers for communication and patient destination decisions if EMResource is not available on scene.
+Once Regional Saturation is triggered, the dispatch center will open the EMResource screen under the "view" tab.
+The EMResource Hospital ED Load Leveling Board will continually and automatically sort facilities within a region and list the "next up hospital" on the top of the list for that region.